ishmam-hossain/django-rest-simple/README.md

 > `python manage.py runapi`

-This command will install all the dependencies and run the the server at `Port` `8000`.
+This command will install all the dependencies listed in `requirements.txt` and run the the server at `Port` `8000` after running the commands below-
 <br>

         pip install -r requirements.txt